We have information you must know before you buy the Liberty.

 The second row offers lots of head room.
 Leg room is decent, even with the front seats all the way back.
 Toe space is plentiful under the seats, but there is an annoying hump on each side next to the transmission tunnel.
 The second-row seats aren't the most comfortable, however; they're flat and short with little thigh or shoulder support and they lack a fold-down center armrest.
 Getting in the second row is an easy step in, but the opening is a bit small, so it requires some ankle twisting.

 Cargo space is about average for the class.
-The second-row seats fold flat in an easy one-step process to yield 64.6 cubic feet of cargo space (slightly less than the previous generation).
-With the seats up there is 31.2 cubic feet of cargo room, which is plenty of room for hauling groceries with the kids in the vehicle.
+The second-row seats fold flat in an easy one-step process to yield 60.9 cubic feet of cargo space.
+With the seats up there is 25.2 cubic feet of cargo room, which is plenty of room for hauling groceries with the kids in the vehicle.
 The available fold-flat front-passenger seat allows for loading long items.
 In back, Jeep provides a shallow under-floor storage area with a reversible cover that is carpeted on one side and formed into a plastic tray on the other.
 This is a useful feature for stowing muddy boots.
 Cargo tie-down hooks are also provided to secure loose items.
 The load floor is fairly low, making it easy to load heavy cargo.
-With last year's redesign Jeep changed to a liftgate (from a side-opening swing gate); the rear glass panel opens separately, so groceries can be set inside without opening the tailgate.
+The rear glass panel opens separately, so groceries can be set inside without opening the tailgate.

 The Jeep Liberty offers a pleasant driving experience.
 The ride is generally firm, but the Liberty smoothes over most bumps and is never punishing, even with the available 18-inch wheels.

 When it comes to handling, the Liberty is relatively tall and heavy, so it is not as nimble as most of its compact SUV competitors.
 It leans more than most in turns and struggles to regain composure in quick changes of direction.
-Its solid axle rear suspension is designed for towing capability and off-road capability.
+Its solid axle rear suspension is designed for the more rugged chores of towing and off-road capability.

 With EPA fuel economy rating of 16 mpg City and 22 Highway with 2WD (and 15/21 for 4x4 models), the Liberty is harder on fuel than most of its competitors.

-The 2009 Jeep Liberty has better off-road capability and more towing capacity than most of its competitors.
+The Jeep Liberty has better off-road capability and more towing capacity than most of its competitors.
 It offers generous cargo space and a high seating position.
-All-new last year, this latest version is more refined than the previous generation.
 But it's heavy for a compact SUV, and it lacks the handling and fuel economy of most of its rivals.
-If off-road capability is important, Liberty is a good choice; otherwise several rivals will handle better and go easier on gas.
+If off-road capability is important, the Liberty is a good choice; otherwise several rivals will handle better and go easier on gas.